niklaushirt/aiops-install_3.1/tools/9_servicenow/snow-Integrate.md

 Now incident data is being loaded into WAIOPS. **Wait for an hour.**

-**Note:** this is a limitation of the v3.1 product in the sense that there is no feedback in the UI regarding how the data is being loaded or what data has been loaded already.
+**Note:** this is a limitation of the vV3.1.1product in the sense that there is no feedback in the UI regarding how the data is being loaded or what data has been loaded already.

 After an hour wait, we will verify that now there is indeed incident data loaded by running the same command: